Chʼolan languages

-The Chʼolan languages form a branch of the Mayan family of languages, comprising four languages, namely, Chʼol, Chʼoltiʼ, Chʼortiʼ, and Chontal.
+The Chʼolan-Tzeltalan languages form a top-level branch of the Mayan family of languages, comprising two subbranches, Ch'olan and Tzeltalan.
+In total, the branch comprises six languages, namely, Chʼol, Chontal, Chʼortiʼ, Chʼoltiʼ, Tzeltal, and Tzotzil.
 Notably, the language of Mayan hieroglyphs is now deemed the ancestor of one or more of the Ch’olan languages.

 Classification

-The Ch’olan languages are split into two branches, namely, the Eastern and Western Ch’olan languages, each of which comprises two languages.
+The Tzeltalan branch comprises two languages, Tzeltal and Tzotzil.
+The Ch’olan languages are split into two branches, namely, the Eastern and Western Ch’olan brannches, each of which comprises two languages.
 Chʼortiʼ and Chʼoltiʼ are the two Eastern Ch’olan languages, while Chʼol and Chontal are the two Western Ch’olan languages.

-The inclusion of the Ch’olan languages within the Chʼolan–Tseltalan, Western Mayan, and Core Mayan families is the most widely accepted classification as of 2017.
-Nonetheless, while it is generally accepted that the Western Mayan family comprises Ch’olan–Tseltalan and Greater Q’anjob’alan languages, this has never been completely confirmed.
-Furthermore, some linguists formerly grouped Huastecan, Cholan–Tseltalan, and Yucatecan languages together, but this is now deemed erroneous.
-(Note: The grouping was proposed because Huastecan shares several sound changes with Ch’olan–Tseltalan and with Yucatecan, but this is now thought to have been due to language contact rather than shared innovation (Aissen, England & Zavala Maldonado 2017).)
+The inclusion of the Ch’olan languages within the Chʼolan–Tzeltalan, Western Mayan, and Core Mayan families is the most widely accepted classification as of 2017..
+Nonetheless, while it is generally accepted that the Western Mayan family comprises the Ch’olan–Tzeltalan and Greater Q’anjob’alan languages, this has never been completely confirmed.
+Furthermore, some linguists formerly grouped Huastecan, Cholan–Tzeltalan, and Yucatecan languages together, but this is now deemed erroneous.
+(Note: The grouping was proposed because Huastecan shares several sound changes with Ch’olan–Tzeltalan and with Yucatecan, but this is now thought to have been due to language contact rather than shared innovation (Aissen, England & Zavala Maldonado 2017).)

+Both branches are characterized by the absence of uvular stops.
+The phoneme //pʼ// is present in Tzotzil, Tzeltal, Ch'ol and Chontal (the Tzeltalan and Western Ch'olan branches).
+Ch’ol retains the palatalized alveolars of proto-Mayan.